pixelfed/docs/install-guides/ubuntu20.md

 ```
 mysql -u root -p
 ```

-and paste in the following SQL (Replacing secretpasswordhere with a new secure password for the pixelfed DB user).
+* Paste in the following SQL (Replacing secretpasswordhere with a new secure password for the pixelfed DB user).
 ```
 create database pixelfed;
 grant all privileges on pixelfed.* to 'pixelfed'@'localhost' identified by 'secretpasswordhere';